 A hallmark of the CAPP is community-driven action.
 AB 617 was written to allow members from within the selected communities to take an active role in the development of their own air monitoring plans and emission reduction programs.
 Those who live and work in a selected community are both the most familiar with it and the most invested in promoting its environmental quality.
 Thus, AB 617 places an emphasis on community-driven action achieved under the oversight of groups known as community steering committees.
 These committees are to be comprised of primarily individuals who live and work within the communities they will represent.
-CARB suggests that these committees include "community residents, small businesses, facility managers/workers, school personnel), with a majority of representation from community residents."7 CARB notes that a steering committee may also include representatives from local environmental justice and public health community based organizations, local agencies, local health departments, members of academia, and local labor organizations, as appropriate.
+CARB suggests that these committees include "community members who live, work, or own businesses within each community (e.g., community residents, small businesses, facility managers/workers, school personnel), with a majority of representation from community residents."
+CARB notes that a steering committee may also include representatives from local environmental justice and public health community based organizations, local agencies, local health departments, members of academia, and local labor organizations, as appropriate.